-This policy is effective fall 2012 and replaces all prior Satisfactory Academic Progress requirements at CSU.
-However, if a student was determined ineligible under the school policies prior to Fall 2012, the suspension is still in effect.
+This policy became effective January 2013 and replaces all prior Satisfactory Academic Progress requirements at CSU.
+However, if a student was determined ineligible under the school policies prior to January 2013, the suspension is still in effect.

 Policy Standards

 The following are "minimum standards" required for a student to be eligible for financial assistance: